9.3.1 Disclosure

 1. Internal Revenue Service personnel who participate in a grand jury investigation do so for the purpose of assisting the attorney for the government in the enforcement of the Federal criminal law.

-2. Internal Revenue Service personnel gaining access to grand jury information may not disclose this information except as authorized under the exceptions to the general rule of secrecy (IRM 9.3.1.4.1 above).
+2. Internal Revenue Service personnel gaining access to grand jury information may not disclose this information except as authorized under the exceptions to the general rule of secrecy (IRM 9.3.1.4, The Federal Grand Jury Investigations).
 Disclosures otherwise prohibited by Rule 6(e), other than the deliberations and the vote of any grand juror, may be made to:

-1. an attorney for the government for use in the performance of his/her duty to enforce Federal criminal law
+1. An attorney for the government for use in the performance of their duty to enforce federal criminal law.

-2. such government personnel (including a state) as are deemed necessary by an attorney for the government to assist an attorney for the government in the performance of his/her attorneys duty to enforce Federal criminal law
+2. Such government personnel (including a state) as are deemed necessary by an attorney for the government to assist an attorney for the government in the performance of their attorney’s duty to enforce federal criminal law.

 3. Internal Revenue Service personnel to whom disclosure is made under this authority shall not disclose matters occurring before the grand jury to any and all others (including other IRS personnel) except as deemed necessary by the attorney for the government.